 Are you a college graduate or a professional looking for a career change?
 Use this opportunity to send us your resume.
 We receive requests from a number of Washington, DC-based NGOs searching for talented, politically active writers, researchers, advertising executives, accountants and Webmasters.
 Send us your cover letter, resume, salary requirements, and a writing sample, and indicate that this is an application for a full-time position.

-The Washington Report’s staff are over-worked and under-paid but we’re pleased to be a vital part of a community working for a just peace in the Middle East and an end to human rights abuses both at home and abroad.
-Writers, communications experts, selling gurus, international affairs graduates—send us your resumes, which we’ll hold onto in the event a position with this important magazine becomes available.
+The Washington Report on Middle East Affairs’ staff are over-worked and under-paid but we’re pleased to be a vital part of a community working for a just peace in the Middle East and an end to human rights abuses both at home and abroad.
+Writers, communications and social media experts, selling gurus, international affairs graduates—send us your resumes, which we’ll hold onto in the event a position with this important magazine becomes available.